 Land may be partially exempted from land tax if part of the land is used for the provision of residential care by an approved provider.
-This is done by reducing its taxable value by an amount equal to the value of that part of the land after applying any principle determined by the Commissioner.
+This is done by reducing the land's taxable value by an amount equal to the value of that part of the land used for the provision of residential care after applying any principle determined by the Commissioner.